Clastify logo

 Finding resistivity experimentally

-In a good resistivity experiment, you measure the resistance of a uniform sample and also measure its dimensions.
-For a wire, measure the length between the contacts, then measure the diameter at several positions with a micrometer or digital callipers before calculating the area.
-To test the relationships, plot R against L for wires with the same material and diameter, or plot R against 1/d² for equal lengths of the same material.
+A good resistivity experiment measures the resistance of a uniform sample, along with its dimensions.
+For a wire, measure the length between the contacts.
+Then measure the diameter at several positions with a micrometer or digital callipers before calculating the area.
+To test the relationships, plot RR against LL for wires of the same material and diameter, or plot RR against 1/d21/d^2 for equal lengths of the same material.

 Thermal and electrical conduction

 There’s a useful parallel with thermal conduction.
-In a metal, free electrons carry charge and also help transfer thermal energy.
+In a metal, free electrons help carry charge and also contribute to thermal energy transfer.
 The large-scale equations look similar as well: a gradient drives a flow.
-For electrical conduction, current is linked to a potential gradient; for thermal conduction, energy-transfer rate is linked to a temperature gradient.
-The details are different, but the modelling idea matches: microscopic carriers produce a measurable macroscopic transport property.
+In electrical conduction, current is associated with a potential gradient; in thermal conduction, energy-transfer rate is associated with a temperature gradient.
+The details are different, but the modelling idea is the same: microscopic carriers produce a measurable macroscopic transport property.

 The law, carefully stated

-Ohm’s law is an empirical rule: the potential difference across a metallic conductor is directly proportional to the current through it, as long as the physical conditions of the conductor remain constant.
+Ohm’s law is an empirical rule: the potential difference across a metallic conductor is directly proportional to the current through it, as long as the conductor’s physical conditions stay constant.

-In this syllabus, a metal conductor at constant temperature counts as an ohmic device.
+In this syllabus, you treat a metal conductor at constant temperature as an ohmic device.
 That temperature condition isn’t just a tidy add-on; it’s central to the law.
-If the conductor heats up significantly, the relationship may no longer be proportional.
+If the conductor heats up noticeably, the relationship may no longer be proportional.

 Image